-Soundararajan dates the start of Third World Majority in the context of the 2001 Durban conference and the necropolitical U.S. response to the September 11, 2001 terrorist attacks soon thereafter.
+Soundarajan dates the start of Third World Majority in the context of the 2001 Durban conference and the necropolitical U.S. response to the September 11, 2001 terrorist attacks.

 We realised that this was a time to do something different - to really pivot the entire nexus of practice, and narrative, and ideation that happens when you use the imaginary to go boldly into real-world politics.
 And so I think that’s really where Third World Majority was born.
 I would say that there was no distinctive start date as much as we were sort of catapulted to deal with this huge crisis.
 And in a lot of ways, we started to do digital storytelling work with communities right from the beginning that were having difficulties and were in crisis.

-Lena: In terms of doing the work where you were dealing with many young people of colour, many people coming from different places -- how do those conversations happen?
-And how was the idea of the Third World Majority born?
+Lena: In terms of doing the work where you were dealing with many young people of colour, many people coming from different places - how do those conversations happen?
+And how did the idea of the Third World Majority - how was that born?

 As pedagogical artifacts, Third World Majority’s training texts combine expressions of radical feminist women of colour political vision with practical tools in how to make media in the context of media justice struggles.
-The national Sisterfire tour to end violence against women, co-organized with Incite!
-Women of Colour Against Violence, produced a training text called the Media Documentation Packet, which describes their mission as “Women of color organizers working to end systemic violence against women through the use and power of our cultural tools” (2011, 4).
-The archive provides access to this training text and others, documenting the labour and community building work of Third World Majority.
+Their national Sisterfire tour to end violence against women produced a training text called the Media Documentation Packet, which describes their mission as “Women of color organizers working to end systemic violence against women through the use and power of our cultural tools” (2011, 4).
+The archive not only provides access to this training text and others, it documents the labour, and community building work, of Third World Majority.

 As organizers working for global social justice, we must be mindful of the tools of technology that we use to disseminate the success of the work we do.
 We must strive to not perpetuate and replicate the legacies that film, video and photography have established against communities of color within the United States, youth, peoples of the “Third World,” women and LGBT communities (e.g. surveillance, imperial anthropology, misrepresentation, etc.).
 At Third World Majority, we believe in creating media structures of self-determination where we control and dictate how we represent ourselves and tell our stories whether it is in the Mainstream Media, a local community radio station, or in our own Sisterfire produced media pieces.
 In sharing your experiences during Sisterfire, it is important to respect the self-determination of all the people and voices that become part of your own media campaign and documentary pieces.
 (2011, 3)

-To produce representations that respect one’s own and others' self-determination, Third World Majority advised digital storytellers to avoid mimicking “the haters” and focus instead on their own experiences and others in their communities.
+To produce representations that respect one’s own and others' self-determination, Third World Majority advised that digital storytellers avoid mimicking “the haters.”

-What this work looked like -- its models -- draws from the consciousness-raising practices of hip hop, lesbian and queer of colour modes of film-making and radical media justice work more broadly.
-The next section of this essay examines the specific role hip hop politics and aesthetics played alongside Third Cinema conceptions of liberation-based film making.
-Both shaped Third World Majority's work, its look and its members' understanding of media activism that refused a separation between media content and the "pipes" of media distribution.
+What this work looked like -- its models -- drew from the consciousness-raising practices of hip hop, lesbian and queer of colour modes of film-making and radical media justice work more broadly.
+The next page of this essay examines the specific role hip hop politics and aesthetics played in shaping Third World Majority's work, its look and its members' understanding of media activism.